Skip to Content

 • Painkillers like Paracetamol or Ibuprofen.

-• Mosquito relief cream or hoe hin.
+• Mosquito relief cream.

 • Anti-acids.